 Our little one’s “guess date” was 1/10.
 We didn’t know her gender, so it was a surprise.
-As of Saturday (12/29) I was having early contractions – nothing worth timing or writing home about.
+As of Saturday (12/29) I was having early pressure waves – nothing worth timing or writing home about.
 They lasted off and on all day Sunday and Monday.

 Monday night my hubby and I went to a friend’s home for an overnight New Year’s eve party.
 I was 38w 4d as of yesterday, so my stipulation was that if we went out for NYE, it had to be in the direction of the hospital and I didn’t want to be on the road with all the drunk partiers.
 Well, this friend lives four blocks from our hospital (as opposed to our 45 minute drive..), so it was ideal.

 We got there around 8 pm, and by 10 pm, I was feeling drowsy.
 The rest of the folks were playing a card game, which I sat out because I was not feeling smart enough to keep up with basic card game rules